domosekai/domosekai.github.io/sstp/help.md

   *SSTP only*

   Enable if the server only supports these obsolete authentication methods.
-Only enable when necessary.

 - **Tunnel IP Version**